n0t4u/randomHacks/README.md

 # randomHacks

-Repository with small scripts for specific tasks for work
+Repository with small scripts for specific tasks for hacking

 - [alternateBruteForce](#alternatebruteforce)
 - [fromNmapsVtoCSV](#fromnmapsvtocsv)
 - [nmapScans](#nmapscans)
 - [WindowsAlias](#WindowsAlias)

+**Note.** Major projects have been moved to its own repository.

 ## alternateBruteForce
 Simple Python script that allows to generate a dictionary to avoid bruteforce username blocks when a web server checks the number of consecutive tries.